keplerbelt/keplerbelt.github.io/_posts/2019-04-14-atmega328p-spi-slave-mode-debugging.markdown

 properly at 3.3v supply.
 I have noticed that ATmega328 SPI starts misbehaving at lower voltages in the past.

-And, because of this, I decided to install a ATmega328P microcontroller with a SPI to Serial Console proxy with following parameters:
+And, because of this, I decided to install an ATmega328P microcontroller with a SPI to Serial Console proxy with following parameters:

 1. 5v Power Supply